 - The Twelve Kingdoms has Ikuya Asano (Youko's best friend), and Suzu as the Rare Female Example.
 Asano falls into despair, loses his sanity and dies, Suzu has to earn her happy ending.

 - Spider-Man's first incarnation counts.
 A standard, if nerdy and weak high school student, who just happens be at the right place at the right time.
 Steve Ditko forgot this and turned it into an Objectivist Author Tract.
 Then he turned college-age Peter into a Badboy.
 It continues to fluctuate Depending on the Writer.

-- Scott Summers from the X-Men films.
+- Scott Summers from the X-Men Film Series.
 Beaten down by Deathstrike, and his relationship with Jean ends up in the worst way possible.